Feyerabend/vm/ps/README.md

 A small upgrade is `psviewer2.html` with the accompanying `psviewer2.js`.
 The essential difference is inclusion of the user defined dictionaries.
-It take two pass on the input, the first stacks the user defined commands, adn the second pass executes on the script.
+It take two pass on the input, the first stacks the user defined commands, and the second pass executes on the script.
 It is not fully tested, but illustrates the included samples `sample2a.ps` and `sample2b.ps`.[^ps2]